Chemicrazy

 Chemicrazy is the fourth album by Irish alternative rockers That Petrol Emotion.
 The album was released in April 1990.
 It was produced by Scott Litt.

+Release and commercial performance

 Four singles were taken from the album: "Abandon", "Hey Venus", "Sensitize" and "Tingle".
 Chemicrazy peaked at No. 62 on the UK Albums Chart.
 It was a hit on Billboard's College/Alternative Albums chart.
 The band supported the album with a North American tour.